egnrse/configs/README.md

 (!! the script is very fragile, change the variables in the script and look what it does !!)
 (most old files that the script will find it will move to ~/.config/.bak/)
 Currently some files still need to be moved manually.
 Most of them are files outside of `~/.config/`.
-TODO: make it more interactive (with an -a option?)

 [the old method can be found here](#old-setup-method-git-config)